How to Pay for College

 One of the best ways of cutting college costs is to enroll at a less expensive college.
-Students should apply to a mix of several colleges based on academic fit and financial fit.
-Use the college’s net price calculator to get a personalized estimate of the net price, to evaluate the college’s affordability.
+Students should apply to a mix of several colleges based on academic and financial fit.
+Use a college net price calculator to get a personalized estimate of the net price and evaluate the college’s affordability.

 Studying abroad for the student’s entire educational program may be less expensive than U.S. private colleges, even with added travel costs, but just as prestigious.
-However, the Federal Pell Grant and other government grants are not available for study outside the U.S., just U.S. federal student loans.
+However, the Federal Pell Grant and other government grant programs are not available for study outside the U.S., just U.S. federal student loans.

 Although taking a detour through a community college on your way to a Bachelor’s degree may save some money, you may ultimately miss your destination.
 Only about a fifth of students who intend to obtain a Bachelor’s degree and start off at a 2-year college succeed in getting a Bachelor’s degree within six years.
 That compares with about two-thirds of students who start off at a 4-year college.

 Taking a gap year may give you time to earn money to pay for college.
 But, the money will count against your eligibility for need-based financial aid.
 Also, students who take a gap year get out of the habit of studying and are less likely to enroll in and graduate from college.

 About half the cost of a college education involves living expenses, such as room and board, books, supplies and equipment, transportation to and from college, and miscellaneous/personal expenses.
 Each of these presents an opportunity to save on college costs.

 - Cut the cost of room and board by living at home with your parents, if they are nearby.
 Or live off-campus and split the rent with a roommate.

 - Learn to cook for yourself.
 Often, college meal plans cost far more than it would cost to make your own meals.
 Learning to cook can be fun, saves you a lot of money, and is a valuable life skill that you’ll use after you graduate.